Appendix A: Simplified 4D EFT (Linearized Toy Model)

 • Galaxies maintain velocity (collisionless)

-The mass centroid from weak lensing follows the oscillation field (centered on galaxies), while X-ray emission traces the shocked gas - exactly as observed.
-This provides a natural explanation without particle dark matter.
+The mass centroid from weak lensing follows the collisionless PBH network (co-moving with galaxies), while X-ray emission traces the shocked gas — exactly as observed.
+This provides a natural explanation without particle dark matter: the geometric deformation is anchored to the PBH topological capillaries, not to the baryonic gas.

 3.4 Gravitational Waves (NANOGrav)